Bridge Design Pattern in C#

 Bridge Design Pattern in C# with Examples

-In this article, I am going to discuss the Bridge Design Pattern in C# with Examples.
-Please read our previous article where we discussed the Decorator Design Pattern in C# with Examples.
+In this article, I will discuss the Bridge Design Pattern in C# with Examples.
+Please read our previous article discussing the Decorator Design Pattern in C# with Examples.
 The Bridge Design Pattern falls under the category of Structural Design Pattern.
-As part of this article, we are going to discuss the following pointers.
+As part of this article, we will discuss the following pointers.

 1. What is the Bridge Design Pattern in C#?